 The process of socializing and integrating your new family is vital.
 Spend time with your cat and make it a priority to help your pet to adjust to its modified lifestyle and new family.

-- Psychology Today has a detailed article on the various ways to resolve conflicts within a family of cats.
-If you sense that your cat is hiding out of anger and frustration toward other cats in your home, the advice that they provide could be beneficial to you.
+Psychology Today details the different ways to resolve conflicts within a family of cats.
+If you sense that your cat is hiding out of anger and frustration toward other cats in your home, the advice is very helpful

 8) End of Life